 NAPL FLUTes Can Be Installed in the Overburden and Bedrock Via the Following Methods

 Eversion in Bedrock Wells: The NAPL FLUTe is everted into the borehole on the outside of a blank FLUTe liner.
-For a review of the eversion process, click here.
-For a detailed NAPL FLUTe installation description click here.
+For a detailed PDF on the NAPL FLUTe installation description, click here.

-Direct Push Installation (As seen in video above): The NAPL FLUTe is compression wrapped and installed within Geoprobe rods once the terminal depth is reached.
+Direct Push Installation (As seen in video above): The NAPL FLUTe is compression-wrapped and installed within Geoprobe rods once the terminal depth is reached.
 The NAPL FLUTe has a tube for water addition, and as water is added to the interior of the liner, the rods are removed in a stepwise fashion.
 A tether at the surface allows you to pull the liner out of the hole once the reaction time has finished.
-For a detailed installation sequence click here.
+For a detailed PDF on the installation sequence, click here.

-NAPL FLUTe Reactions with Different Contaminants: Different contaminants reactive differently with the dye stripes located on the outside of the NAPL FLUTe.
-For a list of tested compounds click here.
-Contact with NAPLs such as TCE or PCE dissolves the dye stripes and carriers the dye to the interior surface of the cover.
-The cover material is white and the displacement of the dye to the interior surface produces a strong highly visible stain on the interior surface.
-That stain is the indication that the cover has contacted a NAPL.
+NAPL FLUTe Reactions with Different Contaminants: Different contaminants react differently with the dye stripes located on the outside of the NAPL FLUTe.
+For a list of tested compounds, click here.
+Contact with NAPLs such as TCE and PCE dissolves the dye stripes and carries the dye to the interior surface of the cover.
+The cover material is white and the displacement of the dye to the interior surface.
+That stain is the indication that the cover has come in contact with a NAPL.
 The size and location of the stain are indicative of the amount of NAPL present and the nature of the source.

 Some NAPL materials such as coal tar and creosote are naturally dark colored.
 When those materials are wicked into the covering, the dark stain appears on both the inside and outside surface of the cover.
-Other NAPLs such as gasoline and similar less aggressive solvents will also displace the dye stripes to the inside of the thin cover.
-Other NAPLs, such as coal oil, do not displace the dye stripes.
-However when absorbed by the cover material, those NAPLs produce a translucent appearance of the cover much like an oil stain on paper.
+Other NAPLs such as gasoline and similarly less aggressive solvents will also displace the dye stripes to the inside of the thin cover.
+Other NAPLs such as coal oil do not displace the dye stripes.
+However, when absorbed by the cover material, those NAPLs produce a translucent appearance of the cover much like an oil stain on paper.
 The cover does not absorb water.

 The cover only reacts to the pure product of the NAPL and does not provide a significant stain if exposed to the dissolved phase.
-However, the dissolved phase of chlorinated solvents for long periods will cause the dye strips to blur somewhat or produce a light pink cast due to the red stripes.
-However, those stains are not as obvious as the contact with the NAPL.
+However, the dissolved phase of chlorinated solvents, for long periods, will cause the dye stripes to bleed or produce a light pink cast due to the red stripes.
+Those stains are not as obvious as the contact with the NAPL.